310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
 That’s true… Tenshouin made ES — a paradise for idols — in order to achieve his dreams.
-I'm sure he didn’t do it to hurt anyone.
+I’m sure he didn’t do it to hurt anyone.

 But unfortunately, if a humongous object like ES were to move even a small step, there would inevitably be casualties along the way.